datadryad/dryad-app/app/views/stash_engine/pages/_fees_publisher.html.md

 </div>
 </div>

-For campus-based publishers where both the library and the press are Dryad partners, we levy a single Annual Service Fee paid by the institution based on research expenditure.
-Each entity is responsible for the Data Publishing Charges for their respective authors.
+FTo promote transparency and equity among our partners Dryad does not offer individual discounts.
+However, we do offer discounts under some circumstances as follows.

-To promote transparency and equity among our partners Dryad does not offer individual discounts.
-However, to support growth and development, especially of new data-sharing programs, we offer tiered pricing for three-year agreements, as follows.
+To support growth and development, especially of new data-sharing programs, we offer tiered pricing for **three-year agreements**.
 Three-year agreements are exempt from annual inflationary increases.

 <div style="text-align: center;">
 <div class="table-wrapper" role="region" tabindex="0" style="margin: 0 auto">